roma4004/BattleCityRemastered/README.md

 10) save\load settings into config ini file, with default creating ini file if not exist
 11) In bushes tank hide their health bar
 12) Mouse support, GameMode selecting\start level
+13) extended ice logic, tanks on it have the velocity so they can drift even diagonaly

 Already reimplement(from scratch) features from original game title:
 1) Moving (for both players in one keyboard)